forestagostinelli/SpecGoalNegationAsFailure/README.md

 Use the `current.pt` file.

 ## Running the code
 To obtain results shown in Table 1, use the run.sh script.
+The `results_paper` folder shows the outputs obtained for Table 1.

 `sh run.sh <domain> <goal number> <goal type> <specialization operator> <redo> <dir> <heur>`